-- contribution to the preservation and enhancement of biodiversity; - preservation, maintenance of proper living conditions for plant species and communities, as well as animal species that are associated with grasslands; - > maintenance of favourable environmental status provided by extensive grassland management.
+- > contribution to the preservation and enhancement of biodiversity; - > preservation, maintenance of proper living conditions for plant species and communities, as well as animal species that are associated with grasslands; - > maintenance of favourable environmental status provided by extensive grassland management.

-- \succ the smallest eligible area is 1 ha - \blacktriangleright the smallest eligible monocrop parcel is 0.3 ha, - > regarding the grassland area entered into the scheme grazed livestock density should be at least 0.2 LU/ha; - > animal species to be grazed: bovine animals, sheep, goat, buffalo, horse, donkey and mule; - livestock must be under the farmer (holder) name - Ivestock must be registered in relevant registers and documentation (SIS, AIS, horse passport) - > the grasslands and livestock entering into the scheme should be registered by any of the acknowledged supervision and certification organization in Hungary.
+- > the smallest eligible area is 1 ha - > the smallest eligible monocrop parcel is 0.3 ha, - regarding the grassland area entered into the scheme grazed livestock density should be at least 0.2 LU/ha; - > animal species to be grazed: bovine animals, sheep, goat, buffalo, horse, donkey and mule; - > livestock must be under the farmer (holder) name - > livestock must be registered in relevant registers and documentation (SIS, AIS, horse passport) - > the grasslands and livestock entering into the scheme should be registered by any of the acknowledged supervision and certification organization in Hungary.

 Scheme provisions Baseline Regulation of baseline Environmental impact Payment calculation element full compliance with the requirements of Council Regulation 834/2007/EEC and Council Regulation 889/2008/EEC 170 kg N, chemical weed control may be applied MARD Regulation 79/2009.
 (VI.
 30.)
-Reduction of environmental pressure + For grazing: minimum grazing density must be 0.2 LU /ha on the grassland; Minimum maintenance of grassland (mowed Grassland habitat is maintained in - it is prohibited to overgraze the grassland; once/year) appropriate condition no oversowing, irrigation is allowed; oversowing may be applied Extensive habitat conditions are is maintained + application of shepherding / sectioning grazing; Normally free grazing is applied Avoidance of habitat damage + haymaking is allowed once per year for winter feeding; Minimum maintenance of grassland Gradual vege growth is as (flora improve sured - annual clearing cutting to be carried out in the autumn, thereafter the hay should be removed from the land by 31 October.
-Clearing cutting is not applied Supporting the renewa + For cutting (area cut only): • · · · · grasslands should be utilized by 2 cuttings a year; Grasslands are cut once per year Gradual vege growth is as (flora improve sured + no oversowing and irrigation is allowed, oversowing may be applied Extensive had conditions a maintaine ire is + after cutting, the hay should be removed from the land by 31 October.
-Bales may be left on the field for winter Maintenance o regenerat -
+Reduction of environmental pressure + For grazing: minimum grazing density must be 0.2 LU /ha on the grassland; Minimum maintenance of grassland (mowed Grassland habitat is maintained in it is prohibited to overgraze the grassland; once/year) appropriate condition no oversowing, irrigation is allowed; oversowing may be applied Extensive habitat conditions are is maintained + application of shepherding / sectioning grazing; Normally free grazing is applied Avoidance of habitat damage + haymaking is allowed once per year for winter feeding; Minimum maintenance of grassland Gradual vegetation growth is assured (flora improvement) - annual clearing cutting to be carried out in the autumn, thereafter the hay should be removed from the land by 31 October.
+Clearing cutting is not applied Supporting the habitat renewal + For cutting (area cut only): grasslands should be utilized by 2 cuttings a year; Grasslands are cut once per year Gradual vegetation growth is assured (flora improvement) + no oversowing and irrigation is allowed, oversowing may be applied Extensive habitat conditions are is maintained + after cutting, the hay should be removed from the land by 31 October.
+Bales may be left on the field for winter Maintenance of habitat regeneration -